 1) Schedule: 9:00 to 4:30 on April 12, 2018

 2) Location: Doubletree Hilton Anaheim-Orange County (conference hotel)

 3) Limited Enrollment: Please register early to get the session of your choice

 4) The rich experience of working closely with other highly motivated college educators

 5) You will leave with practical strategies you can implement immediately with your students

 |4:00pm-6:00pm||Early conference check-in (for everyone)|

-Click below to see descriptions of the six Pre-Conference Workshops in 2017
+Click below to see descriptions of the four Pre-Conference Workshops in 2018.

 If you’re new to On Course, this full-day workshop will provide a foundation to help you get even greater value from your experience at the On Course National Conference.
 If you’ve already attended the On Course I Workshop (and even the On Course II Workshop), you’ll get a great review of On Course Principles plus a whole new batch of empowering learner-centered strategies to add to your 1-day tool box.
 If you are interested in experiencing innovative strategies that engage and empower learners across the curriculum, this is the session for you!
 Led by an On Course facilitator, this is the same 1-day On Course Workshop presented on college and university campuses across North America!